 The End Fuel Poverty Coalition campaigns to influence government and other bodies to take action to end fuel poverty and thereby improve people’s health and quality of life as well as seeking to reduce the cost of living, create jobs and negate carbon emissions in the process.

-Organisations wishing to join the Coalition can find out more online.
+Organisations wishing to join the Coalition can find out more online and the public can sign up to our email list here (opens new window).

 Our members